IOCCC image by Matt Zucker

 While those who are used to temperatures found on dwarf planets (yes Virginia, dwarf planets ARE planets!), such as Pluto, might be able to explain to the Walrus why our seas are boiling hot, the question of whether pigs have wings is likely to remain a debatable point to most.

-One line programs should be short one line programs: say around 80 to 120 octets long.
-Going well beyond 140 octets is a bit too long to be called a one-liner in our vague opinion.
+One line programs should be short one line programs: say around 80 to 132 bytes long.
+Going well beyond 132 bytes is a bit too long to be called a one-liner in our vague opinion.

 We tend to DISLIKE programs that:

-In order to encourage submission portability, we DISLIKE entries that fail to build unless one is using an IDE.
+In order to encourage submission portability, we DISLIKE submissions that fail to build unless one is using an IDE.
 For example, do not mandate that one must use Microsoft Visual Studio to compile your submission.
-Nevertheless some of the better IDEs have command-line interfaces to their compilers, once one learns how to invoke a shell.

 The program must compile and link cleanly in a Single UNIX Specification environment.
 Therefore do not assume the system has a windows.h include file: